Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This directory contains various scripts used for shell redirections A script that prints "Hello, World"
 A script that displays a confused emoji
+A script to display the contents of a file